ARIZONA

 (1866), near Fort McDowell

-Located at the confluence of the Salt (Salado) River and Verde River next to the Indian Reservation.
+Located at the confluence of the Salt (Salado) River and Verde River near the Fort McDowell Indian Reservation.
+This may have been a settlers' defense.

 Fort McDowell